Aspendale railway station

-Aspendale railway station is located on the Frankston line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Aspendale, and opened in April 1891 as Aspendale Park Racecourse.
-It was renamed Aspendale on 1 August 1905.
+Aspendale railway station is a commuter railway station on the Frankston line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Aspendale, in Melbourne, Victoria, Australia.
+Aspendale station is a ground-level unstaffed station, featuring two side platforms.
+It opened in April 1891, with the current station provided in 1981.

+Initially opened as Aspendale Park Racecourse, the station was given its current name of Aspendale on 1 August 1905.

 History

 Aspendale station opened in April 1891 and, like the suburb itself, the station was named after Aspen, a race-winning mare owned by James Crooke, who had purchased land east of the present-day station to build the former Aspendale Racecourse.
 The first race meeting at the racecourse was in 1891, coinciding with the opening of the station.

 In 1966, a crossover at the up end of the station was abolished.
 On 1 December 1969, the goods yard was closed to traffic.

 In 1977, boom barriers replaced interlocked gates at the Groves Street level crossing, located at the down end of the station.
+Occurring in that year, a control panel was provided.
 In 1981, the current station buildings were provided.

 In 1992, another crossover at the station was abolished, as well as the connection to the former siding.
+Occurring in that year, the control panel was abolished.

 In early 2014, a man was hit and killed by a Frankston-bound train, causing the boom gates at the level crossing to stay down, meaning that road traffic could not travel between the Nepean Highway and Station Street.

-In October 2022, it was announced that Aspendale would be lowered into a trench, as part of the removal of seven level crossings on the line.
-Further details, designs and a construction timeline were to be released closer to the opening of the new station in 2029.
+On 9 October 2022, it was announced that Aspendale would be lowered into a trench, as part of the removal of seven level crossings on the line.
+Further details, designs and a construction timeline are to be released closer to the opening of the new station in 2029.